jelix/composer-module-setup/README.md

 ```

+This `jelix_app_path.php` file is generated automatically by the composer-module-setup plugin.

 Remember: in Jelix 1.7 and higher, declaring modules and plugins in the modulesPath/pluginsPath
 parameter in the configuration file is not supported anymore.